21 Staggering Photos Of An Abandoned Asylum Hiding In Maine

 Where are some totally creepy places in Maine?

 Maine is an old state, and with old states comes a lot of history.
-And with a lot of history, there tends to be a lot of tragedy… which typically gives birth to hauntings (or, at the very least, rumors of).
+And with a lot of history, there tends to be a lot of tragedy... which typically gives birth to hauntings (or, at the very least, rumors of).
 Some of the most haunted places in Maine include such eerie spots as the infamous Wood Island Lighthouse, which is said to be haunted by a pair of arguing men – the old landlord, and the old keeper of the lighthouse.
-Sometimes, you can still hear their footsteps and arguing.
+Sometimes, you can still hear their footsteps and the arguing.
 Another perfect example of creepy places in Maine is the old Mount Hope Cemetery, which is the old, creepy haunted cemetery that inspired Stephen King to write the terrifying novel Pet Sematary.
-Ghosts or not… that place is eerie.
+Ghosts or not... that place is eerie.

 What is the story behind the Augusta Mental Health Institute in Maine?

 Originally called the Maine Insane Hospital (ugh) when it was built in 1840, the Augusta Mental Health Institute was a place shrouded in darkness and tragedy from the get-go.
-The entire grounds is registered with the National Register of Historic Places, despite the darkness of its past.
-Over the decades, the ways we treat mental health ailments have changed greatly; back in those days, it was a cruel, dark process and there are records of literally thousands of people that died here.
+The entire grounds are registered with the National Register of Historic Places, despite the darkness of its past.
+Over the decades, the ways we treat mental health ailments have changed greatly; back in those days, it was a cruel, dark process and there are records of literally thousands of people who died here.
 Its story is dark and this place should never be opened again.
 Currently, it has been repurposed into a few office buildings, and some buildings still remain vacant.